 - Walking is a great way to start an exercise program, especially if you have been inactive before you became pregnant.
-Since winter seems to have arrived a little early in our area, consider using a treadmill if it’s too cold out.
 If you are already an experienced runner, feel free to keep running during pregnancy.
 At a certain point, your body will let you know when to cease running and switch to walking for exercise.

 - Be aware that you may be more susceptible to falling while pregnant due to the fact that your center of gravity changes during pregnancy – especially in the later stages.

 - If you monitor your heart rate while exercising you should know that your heart rate is an accurate gauge of intensity but will be higher at lower workloads.
 This is due to increased blood volume during pregnancy.

 Be aware that most doctors agree you should avoid a small number of activities while pregnant.
 These include scuba diving, horseback riding, and any contact sport that might cause blunt-force trauma to your abdomen.
 You should also be aware of potential warning signs including vaginal bleeding, abdominal cramping, lightheadedness, excessive nausea, and extreme headaches.
 Exercise can cause extra stress on the body’s systems which in turn can bring pre-existing problems to the forefront.
 If any of the above symptoms occur, you should stop exercising immediately and talk to your doctor.

 In addition, you should avoid getting dehydrated while exercising during pregnancy.
 Dehydration can cause preterm uterine contractions.
 So drink plenty of water and adjust your fluid intake for the intensity and duration of your workout.